mikefilsaime-groove/ChromeExtension/README.md

 - **Preset Speed Buttons**: Quick access to 1.0x, 1.5x, 2.0x, 3.0x, and 4.0x speeds
 - **Prominent 1.0x & 2.0x**: The most commonly used speeds are highlighted
+- **Draggable Controller**: Click and drag to reposition anywhere on the video
+- **Position Memory**: Your preferred position is saved and remembered across all videos
-- **Clean UI**: Minimalist overlay that appears in the top-left corner of videos
+- **Clean UI**: Minimalist overlay that appears in the top-left corner of videos (by default)
 - **Universal Compatibility**: Works on any website with HTML5 video (YouTube, Netflix, Vimeo, etc.)
 - **Active Speed Indicator**: Current speed is highlighted in blue
 - **Auto-Detection**: Automatically finds all videos on any page